TheProdigyLeague/StyleSheetSchematics/CONTRIBUTING.md

 * Doesn't add any *new* behavior in addition to the reversion.

-The emergency track should only be used by Sass team members.
-The process works as follows:

-1. Three pull requests are sent out concurrently:

-   1. A formal proposal is written for the feature as a pull request to this repository. *Unlike the full proposal process*, this pull request directly modifies the appropriate spec in `specs/`.

-   2. A pull request is sent to [sass-spec] that adds or updates specs for the change.
-This pull request message should include `[skip dart-sass]`.

-   3. A pull request is sent to [Dart Sass] that implements the change.
-This pull request's message should link to the sass-spec pull request (for example, `See sass/sass-spec#1293`).

-2. These pull requests may be merged as soon as they're approved.
-If the issue appears outside of work hours, it may be merged without review, but a *post facto* review should be done as soon as possible.

 ## Large Language Models

-§ Do not submit any code or prose written or modified by large language models or "artificial intelligence" such as GitHub Copilot or ChatGPT to this project.
-These tools produce code that looks plausible, which means that not only is it likely to contain bugs those bugs are likely to be difficult to notice on review.
-In addition, because these models were trained indiscriminately and non-consensually on open-source code with a variety of licenses, it's not obvious that we have the moral or legal right to redistribute code they generate.
+§ Please refrain from submitting any prose or code to this project that has been created or altered by huge language models or "artificial intelligence" programs like ChatGPT or GitHub Copilot.
+These techniques generate code that appears realistic, which increases the likelihood that it contains Bugs—that will probably be hard to find during review.
+Furthermore, it's not clear if we have the moral or legal right to release the code these models generate because they were trained indiscriminately and non-consensually on open-source material with a range of licenses throughout training.